Climate hazards: Hail and high wind

 This page provides non-emergency solutions to tackle climate change.
 If you are in an emergency, visit what to do during hail or what to do during high wind.

-Calgary is located in “hail alley”, the epicentre for hailstorms in Canada.
-Depending on the size of hailstones, the wind speed and the duration of a storm, hail can cause significant damage to your home’s roof, exterior walls, doors and windows, and outdoor structures like porches and decks.
+Depending on the size of hailstones, the wind speed and the duration of a storm, it can cause significant damage to your home’s roof, exterior walls, doors and windows, and outdoor structures like porches and decks.
 This type of damage to your home can allow water in, leading to even more damage.
+Severe hailstorms can also cause localized flooding, and pose health and safety hazards, including serious injury.

 Hail